mininv/demo-mongoDB/README.md

 # demo-mongoDB
-An example of how how to integrate Hibernate OMG into spring boot application with Docker
+An example of how how to integrate Hibernate OGM into spring boot application with Docker

 Programming language: Java
 https://www.java.com/ru/